kelebriss/HTML-Practice/README.md

 # html-practice
 practice for creating html web pages

-creating a basic introducing web page that included insertion of video, pincture and links.
+creating a basic introducing web page that included insertion of videos, pictures and links.

 <additional function>